ahstat/topography/README.md

 (blue or deep blue).

-You can check out the related blog post here: https://ahstat.github.io/Topography/ or directly see images in the "outputs" folder.
+You can check out the related blog post here: https://ahstat.github.io/Topography/ or directly see images in the `outputs` folder.

 On the blog post, I also explain how to collect and pre-process data before applying this code.

 **Some outputs**

 *World with 100m increase of the sea level*
 ![World with 100m increase of the sea level](outputs/world/outputs1920/world100.png)